adumont/hb6502/forth/README.md

 ### Data Stack

-The Data Stack is build in Zero Page.
-It starts at the top of ZP (just below registers W, IP, G1 and G2 that are at the top of ZP).
+The *Data Stack* is build in Zero Page.
+It starts at the top of ZP (just below the FORTH registers W, IP, G1 and G2).

 Accessing the Data Stack is easy using the index Zero Page addressing mode `ZP,X` as show on this diagram:

 ![](./imgs/DataStack.png)

+*Note*: The 6502 `X` register is used as the Data Stack pointer through all assembly code.
+If an assembly routine needs to use the `X` register, it must save it and restore it before returning (see for example the code for `R@`).

-At boot time, the stack is empty.
-X points to the next cell on the stack.
+At boot time, the stack is empty. `X` points to the next cell on the stack.

-Pushing a two byte cell on the stack is done my storing the LO byte at 0,X, and the HI byte at 1,X, and then decrementing X twice (DEX).
+Pushing a two byte cell on the stack is done my storing the *LO byte* at 0,X, and the *HI byte* at 1,X, and then decrementing X twice (`DEX`).

-At any time can access the TOS cell LO byte at 2,X, and its HI byte at 3,X.
+At any time one can access the TOS cell's *LO byte* at 2,X, and its *HI byte* at 3,X.

-Dropping the TOS is simply done by incrementing X (INX) twice.
+Dropping the TOS cell is simply done by incrementing `X` (`INX`) twice.

 ### Return Stack

-To be documented
+The *Return Stack* is implemented on the 6502 stack (in page 01: $0100-$1ff), values are pushed/popped using the stack manipulations mnemonics (PHA, PLA,...).

+As seen above, `COLON` pushes `IP` to the *Return Stack*, and `SEMI` pops it back into `IP` upong exiting the word.

 ### Local Variables Stack